bright/new-www/_posts/2018-02-12-in-memory-database-tests-with-query-dsl.md

 }
 ```

-The above let's us use the `EntityQueries` interface instead of JPA in e.g. Spring controllers like so:
+The above lets us use the `EntityQueries` interface instead of JPA in e.g. Spring controllers like so:

 ```kotlin
 @RestController